glotchimo/ergal/README.md

 API integrations can be cumbersome and messy, and Ergal makes this process cleaner and more efficient by enabling the user to create, manage, and access simple API profiles stored in a lightweight SQLite database.

-Ergal is also fully async, making it significantly faster and more efficient than traditional linear implementations.
+The Ergal calling structure is also fully async, making it significantly faster and more efficient than traditional linear implementations.

 *Ergal is a derivation of the Greek word εργαλείο (ergaleío), meaning tool.*